 The facility's flare is operated with a pilot light supplied by sweet gas from the well.
+A backup propane source is available, if needed.
+The flare is equipped with an automatic switchover from field gas to propane in the event that field gas volumes were to run too low.
 In the event that the flare fame is diminished, then the auto-ignitor will initiate the re-lighting sequence to produce a new flame.
 The well and battery is also equipped with a low temperature detection and alarm system.
 The flare is equipped with a probe near the tip of the stack; if the probe sensor detects a low temperature, then the auto-ignitor will initiate a relighting sequence for approximately two-minutes.
-If the flare fails to re-light within two-minutes, then the auto-shutdown sequence will commence and the well will be shut in.
-Thence, the well's alarm will notify personnel of the well's auto-shutdown and shut in.
-Thus, personnel will be onsite shortly following the event.
+If the flare fails to re-light within two-minutes, then the well's alarm will notify personnel and the auto-shutdown sequence will commence and the well will be shut in.
 Current thresholds are established at 725°F and two-minutes; however, both thresholds may be adjusted if determined appropriate.